Clinical program

 PORT

-The phase 2 PORT study is an open-label, randomized, cross-over study which compares safety, tolerability and efficacy, of peripheral or central intravenous administration of melflufen in combination with dexamethasone in patients with relapsed refractory multiple myeloma.
+The phase 2 PORT study is an open-label, randomized, cross-over study which compared pharmacokinetics, safety and tolerability of peripheral or central intravenous administration of melflufen in combination with dexamethasone in patients with relapsed refractory multiple myeloma.

 Read more